mrdandelion6/ViMak-Moonlander/README.md

 # ViMak Moonlander
 This is a keyboard layout for using Colemak-DH and Neovim on the ZSA Moolander.
+Here is the config I use for Neovim: [six.nvim](https://github.com/mrdandelion6/six.nvim)

 ## Setting up QMK Software
 ### Set up QMK Environment